 The days when major browser updates were few and far between are over.
 Nowadays, it’s de rigueur for browser manufacturers to speed up development, which means opening up less stable builds to the masses in order to get them bug-checked as quickly as possible.

-Opera is no exception, and Opera Next adopts the same approach to Firefox Aurora in providing a completely separate installation of the latest unstable version of Opera for people to road-test without affecting their day-to-day browsing.
+Opera is no exception, and Opera Beta (previously known as Opera Next) adopts the same approach to Firefox Beta in providing a completely separate installation of the latest unstable version of Opera for people to road-test without affecting their day-to-day browsing.

-This is a preview of the forthcoming v20.
-New additions/changes in v20:
+This is a preview of the forthcoming v27.
+New additions/changes since v26, include:

 - Improved navigation.
 Customise the background colour of the navigation panel.